strontic/strontic.github.io/xcyclopedia/library/mfc42.dll-1E54CD09F2D1762B3F4369058DA3A217.md

 ## Possible Misuse

 *The following table contains possible examples of `mfc42.dll` being misused.
-While `mfc42.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `mfc42.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --